 Specialist hair loss clinics have clear communication about what they offer, and they specialise in one particular area.
 You wouldn't see a general surgeon for complex eye surgery, you would consult an eye surgeon, as that's what they do, day in, day out.
 When considering a permanent solution to hair loss, such as a hair transplant, avoid generalist clinics.
 At Gro, hair transplants is what we do, all day, every day.
 We can also advise on PRP therapy and other preventative treatment options.

-Simply click on one of the buttons below to book a consultation or ask a question.
-Alternatively, you can call us on 1300 787 563.
+Alternatively you can book a hair loss diagnosis consultation online or in clinic using one of the buttons below or you can call us on 1300 787 563.